 The wine & cheese workshop takes place every Monday from 12:30 am and every Friday at 6pm – it costs 55€ per adult.
 Book in advance with our exclusive INSIDR code “INSIDR” to save an extra 10%.

 Caves du Louvre

 Just recently opened to the public, Les Caves du Louvre is a unique venue and another must-do activity for wine and history lovers alike.
 Located in the former royal wine cellars, the beautiful underground location is a cross between a traditional cellar and a wine lab.
 Guided tours are available as well as wine blending workshops.
 Learn how to choose and mix cepages with expert guidance from an oenologue.
+Knowing which wine should accompany the food that you might be serving up following your cooking classes in Paris is critical.
 Taste your personal creation and you’ll even have a bottle to take home and impress your friends and family with!

 Gastronomy & chef cuisine in Paris